Dough sheeting: Process

 Dough is compressed between two or more rotating rollers.
 When done the right way, a smooth and consistent dough sheet is produced.
 The dough then passes one or several gauging rollers (mostly on conveyors) that reduce the dough to the required thickness.
 After this the dough sheet is shaped into a desired dough product.
-This technology is mainly used in industrial production machines for (semi) industrial bakeries and the food industry.
+This technology is mainly used in industrial production machines for industrial bakeries and the food industry.
 Most dough sheeters can handle a wide variety of dough depending on the machine manufacturer.
 Most commonly dough sheeting technology is used for the production of laminated dough products like croissants and pastries, but it is also suitable for the production of bread, flatbread and pizza.
+In addition, a dough sheeter can be used for sheeting marzipan, butter or margarine in preparation of the lamination process.